typemaster007/A2_Amogh_Bangalore/README.md

 ```

-- [How] The code in [NAME](link) was implemented by Antonio Erdeljac
+- [How] The code in [Cloudboost](https://blog.cloudboost.io/learn-how-to-create-a-simple-blog-with-react-node-c05fa6889de3) was implemented by Antonio Erdeljac
-- [Why] [NAME](link) Code was used because a simplistic article submission layout for the blog page that could be modified upon was required.
+- [Why] [Cloudboost](https://blog.cloudboost.io/learn-how-to-create-a-simple-blog-with-react-node-c05fa6889de3) Code was used because a simplistic article submission layout for the blog page that could be modified upon was required.
-- [How] [NAME](link) Code was modified by adding titles, layout changes, css changes, function handlers and new components(links, buttons)
+- [How] [Cloudboost](https://blog.cloudboost.io/learn-how-to-create-a-simple-blog-with-react-node-c05fa6889de3) Code was modified by adding titles, layout changes, css changes, function handlers and new components(links, buttons)

 ### payments_page.js